chocolatey/choco-wiki/HelpersInstallChocolateyEnvironmentVariable.md

 ## Description
 Install-ChocolateyEnvironmentVariable creates an environment variable with the specified name and value.
-The variable is persistent and will remain after reboots and across multiple powershell and command line sessions.
+The variable is persistent and will remain after reboots and across multiple PowerShell and command line sessions.
 The variable can be scoped either to the user or to the machine.
 If machine level scoping is specified, the command is elevated to an administrative session.